AI Integration

 • Vendor and model review

-• Human checkpoints
+• Human review steps

 • Decision-ready risk reporting